 Students are expected to bring their own lunches or participate in the free-lunch program offered by BCS.
 The purpose of the lunch program is to provide nutritious, USDA-compliant lunches for students, at no cost to families.
 Families are requested to register their child with our lunch vendor and select meals in advance, in order to ensure all dietary needs and choices are met.
 NOTE: This needs to be done at least a week in advance.
-Additional information on the school lunch program can be found on our website at bullischarterschool.com/schoolmeals.
+Additional information on the school lunch program can be found on our website at bullischarterschool.com/meals.

-For safety and USDA compliance reasons, we cannot allow families to utilize alternative lunch vendors (including DoorDash, UberEats, etc).
-In the event your student has forgotten a lunch, please utilize the school procedures around Forgotten Items (see above).
+For safety and USDA compliance reasons, welcannotlallowIfamiliesItolutilizelalternativeIlunchIvendorsL (includingLDoorDash,LUberEats,Letc).
+Lin the event your student has forgotten a lunch, please utilize the school procedures around Forgotten Items (see above).